Skip to content

 The DE89 Knurled model offers more grip than both the Classic and Lined versions.

 Compared with the first razor, the Merkur 34c, the DE89 is slightly longer but somewhat lighter.
-The longer handle is more of a standard length, which you’ll find that safety razors have, which will suit many users.
+The longer handle is more standard in length, which is a feature commonly found in safety razors, and will suit many users.

 Shaving Experience–